-Usually through direct private payment, insurance policies, or asset reallocation and Medicare assistance.
-There are different types of long-term care, including in-home, assisted living, and nursing home.
+Usually through direct private payment, insurance policies, or asset reallocation, and Medicare assistance.
+There are different types of long-term care, including in-home, assisted living, and nursing homes.
 While this care may be medically necessary, it may also be extremely expensive.

-According to MarketWatch in 2017, nursing home care in Massachusetts averages about $12,000 per month.
+According to MarketWatch, nursing home care in Massachusetts averages about $12,000 per month.

 So it's important to work with an experienced legal advisor who can help you make informed decisions.